ceph/ceph/doc/mgr/dashboard.rst

 The dashboard currently provides the following features to monitor and manage various aspects of your Ceph cluster:

-* **Multi-User and Role Management**: The dashboard supports the management of multiple user accounts, and the management of permission roles. providing a configurable username and password.
+* **Multi-User and Role Management**: The dashboard supports multiple user accounts with different permissions (roles).
+The user accounts and roles can be modified on both the command line and via the WebUI.
+  See :ref:`dashboard-user-role-management` for details.
 * **SSL/TLS support**: All HTTP communication between the web browser and the dashboard is secured via SSL.
-A self-signed certificate can be created with a built-in command, but it's also possible to import custom certificates signed and issued by a CA.
+A self-signed certificate can be created with a built-in command, but it's also possible to import custom certificates signed and issued by a CA. See :ref:`dashboard-ssl-tls-support` for details.
 * **Overall cluster health**: Displays the overall cluster status, storage utilization (e.g. number of objects, raw capacity, usage per pool), a list of pools and their status and usage statistics.